 The Chemistry Society at BYU-Idaho is a local chartered Student Affiliate Chapter of the American Chemical Society.
-Meetings and activities are scheduled all three semesters every other Wednesday at 5:30 pm in ROM 299.
+Meetings and activities are scheduled Fall and Winter semesters every Thursday at 2:00 pm in ROM 277.

 Flyers announcing each activity are posted in the Romney Building approximately one week in advance.
 Activities include INL trips, the sponsoring of National Chemistry Week, chemical demonstrations at local public schools, Christmas tree decorating, workshops (e.g., how to get an internship), barbeques, videos, bowling, social gatherings at faculty homes, helping the local Boy Scouts with the chemistry merit badge, and the judging science fairs.